juicysteak7/aihw1/README.md

 Your program should read an instance in the ASCII format described above from a file whose name is supplied on the command line.
 Your program should then print the number of moves for a shortest solution to the instance.
 If the instance cannot be solved, your program should instead print "unsat".

-## Project Details
+## Project Notes

 The implementation of this project is in the Rust programming language.

-To use the program ensure the game board the program will play is in the root directory of the project.
+Assuming you cargo and rust installed.
+Ensure the game board file is in the root directory of the project.
 Run the following command to run the program (with the appropriate filename).

 ```cargo run some5x7.bugs```